 Wrong.
 I accidentally led us over to the left side of the small square where it’s located instead of going right.
 But at least we didn’t make a turn onto the completely incorrect street like I had done the last time.

 The food and the quality of the meat were both just excellent.
 El Jalapeño’s kitchen is quite small as well as the main dining area in the front but they make up for it with their delicious, oven-baked and grilled dishes and additional seating downstairs.
 It seems to be reservation-only and I did see a group get turned away a few years ago.
 Given the world we live in today, it’s best to make a reservation almost anywhere you go to ensure you will get a seat.
-The portions may be a little small to you if you haven’t been to a Mexican restaurant in Spain before.
+The portions may be a little small for you if you haven’t been to a Mexican restaurant in Spain before.
 However, the meat is grilled and cooked to perfection, the sauce selection really does go from mild to very spicy, the tortillas are warm and the cheese is extra stringy and fresh!

 Calle Pedro Muguruza, 4